 Service design as a practice results in the design of systems and its processes aimed at providing a holistic experience to the user, from when he/she makes initial interaction with the service till he/she opts out of it.

 Service design is not limited to "customer" experience, it also involves the experience of the employees and other stake holders who is taking part in the delivery of the service.

-Though the primary intent of design can vary from service to service, it is always best to start from the context of the end-user.
+Design intent can vary from service to service, but it is always best to start from the context of the end-user.
 Some common intents for a design project could be to :

 - Emergence of new technology that could potentially solve existing problem of a target group.

 - Refining existing services by finding opportunities / pain points.